ProFormA/proformaxml/Whitepaper.md

 The information about how a file is used in a test is supplied by the test-configuration which uses a file (via its ID).
-Further details can be provided in the optional <b>comment</b> attribute.
+Further details can be provided in the optional <b>internal-description</b> element.
 The file itself can be embedded into the XML (recommended for shorter plain text files) or can be included in the ZIP-archive (recommended for binary files).
 If a file is embedded, the <b>type</b> attribute must be set to “embedded” and the text